-How an Imaging System Works & How We Save You Time & Money
+How Microscopy Works & How We Save You Time & Money

-Here are the benefits of our microscope leasing program:
+Here are the advantages of our microscope leasing program:

-- Leasing reduces the huge upfront cost of purchasing equipment by enabling you to make payments over time
+- Eliminates the upfront cost of purchasing equipment by deferring its cost over time

 - Instrument downtime is decreased with our complete repair coverage